 IAM-NSX-SEC-001

-Configure the standalone Workspace ONE Access instance as the authentication source for the NSX Local Managers.
+Configure Active Directory over LDAP as the authentication source for the NSX Local Managers.

-• Provides integration with Active Directory for role-based access control.
-You can introduce authorization policies by assignment of roles to Active Directory security groups.
+Provides integration with Active Directory for role-based access control.
+You can introduce authorization policies by assigning roles to Active Directory security groups.

 IAM-NSX-SEC-002